jamilgonzalez/jest-genie/README.md

 JestGenie is a tool that uses OpenAI's GPT technology to generate test cases for software programs written in typescript.

-Developers can right click a file the want to generate tests for and activate the plugin from the menu saving them time and effort.
+Developers can right click a file they want to generate tests for and activate the plugin from the menu saving them time and effort.

 ### Sample FC with Prop Type